Child marriage: In Europe

-In the United Kingdom, when anything is done to make someone marry before they turn 18 the government of the UK considers this to be a forced marriage, which is not a lawful marriage.
-The Forced Marriage Unit offers help to children facing a forced marriage.
+In the United Kingdom, when anything is done to make someone marry before they turn 18 the government of the UK considers this to be a forced marriage, which is unlawful.
+The Forced Marriage Unit offers help to children facing it.

 In the Netherlands, the minimum age to marry is 18.
 Forcing someone to marry is unlawful, even if the marriage took place outside the Netherlands.
 Children who have been forced to marry may contact National Expertise Centre on Forced Marriage and Abandonment for help.

+In Africa

+In June 2024, the Sierra Leone Parliament passed the Prohibition of Child Marriage Bill 2024, which makes marrying or cohabitating with anyone under 18 years old illegal, with a punishment of 15 years in prison or a large fine.
+The bill was signed into law in July 2024.

 International initiatives

 In December 2011 a resolution adopted by the United Nations General Assembly (A/RES/66/170) designated 11 October as the International Day of the Girl Child.
 On 11 October 2012 the first International Day of the Girl Child was held, the theme of which was ending child marriage.

-In 2013 the first United Nations Human Rights Council resolution against child, early, and forced marriages was adopted; it recognizes child marriage as a human rights violation and pledges to eliminate the practice as part of the U.N.'s post-2015 global development agenda.
+In 2013 the first United Nations Human Rights Council resolution against child, early, and forced marriages was adopted; it recognizes child marriage as a human rights violation and pledges to eliminate the practice as part of the UN's post-2015 global development agenda.

 In 2014 the UN's Commission on the Status of Women issued a document in which they agreed, among other things, to eliminate child marriage.

 The World Health Organization recommends increased educational attainment among girls, increased enforcement structures for existing minimum marriage age laws, and informing parents in practicing communities of the risks associated as primary methods to prevent child marriages.

 Programs to prevent child marriage have taken several different approaches.
 Various initiatives have aimed to empower young girls, educate parents on the associated risks, change community perceptions, support girls' education, and provide economic opportunities for girls and their families through means other than marriage.
 A survey of a variety of prevention programs found that initiatives were most effect when they combined efforts to address financial constraints, education, and limited employment of women.

 Girls in families participating in an unconditional cash transfer program in Malawi aimed at incentivizing girls' education married and had children later than their peers who had not participated in the program.
 The program's effects on rates of child marriage were greater for unconditional cast transfer programs than those with conditions.
 Evaluators believe this demonstrated that the economic needs of the family heavily influenced the appeal of child marriage in this community.
 Therefore, reducing financial pressures on the family decreased the economic motivations to marry daughters off at a young age.